 What to do if You Slip and Fall at Work

-Slips, trips and falls at work are a very different situation.
+Slips, trips, and falls at work are very different situations.

 Work injury lawsuits are different from other slip and fall injuries.
 Know that: